The Best Security Systems for the Deaf in 2025

 All of our recommendations come from first-hand product experience and a deep understanding of the security industry.
 Now, let’s learn more about our top picks.

-Security Systems for Individuals With Hearing Loss
+Best Security Systems for Individuals With Hearing Loss

-Deaf-Friendly Security Systems Compared
+Comparison of the Best Deaf-Friendly Security Systems

 Features Vivint ADT SimpliSafe

-Text-based alerting Yes Yes Yes
+Text-Based Alerting Yes Yes Yes

 Automation Yes Yes Limited

-Our hands-on review Vivint review ADT review SimpliSafe review
+Our Hands-On Review Vivint review ADT review SimpliSafe review

-• 1 Vivint - Best Home-Automation Features
+• 1 Vivint - Best Home Automation

 Vivint Product Image